lorenzo-rovigatti/comp_bio_notes/proteins.md

 * in $\alpha / \beta$ proteins $\alpha$-helices and $\beta$-strands alternate to form layered or barrel structures. [](#fig:alpha_slash_beta) shows a classic $\alpha / \beta$ barrel, which has [its own](https://www.ebi.ac.uk/pdbe/scop/term/2000031) SCOP fold.
 Note that the $\beta$-sheet is formed by parallel $\beta$-strands.
 * $\alpha + \beta$ proteins contain $\alpha$-helical and $\beta$ regions that are well-separated (*i.e.* non-alternating).
 The SCOP [lysozyme-like fold](https://www.ebi.ac.uk/pdbe/scop/term/2001149) is a common example, and a protein of this type is shown in [](#fig:alpha_plus_beta).

-Folds can be very complex from the topological point of view (especially $\beta$-structures), but a more thorough classification is goes beyond the scope of these lessons.
+Folds can be very complex from the topological point of view (especially $\beta$-structures), but a more thorough classification goes beyond the scope of these lessons.

 [^SCOP]: Structural Classification of Proteins database.
-[^delve]: [Apparently](https://www.scientificamerican.com/article/chatbots-have-thoroughly-infiltrated-scientific-publishing/) using "delve" is a big indicator that a piece of text has been written by ChatGPT.
+[^delve]: [Apparently](https://www.scientificamerican.com/article/chatbots-have-thoroughly-infiltrated-scientific-publishing/) using "delve" used to be a big indicator that a piece of text was written by earlier versions of ChatGPT.
 Although I have used ChatGPT to polish my writing here and there, I ensure you that this "delve" is my own!

 (sec:quaternary_structure)=
 # Quaternary structure